 To explore one example of the training process for a hostage negotiator and find out what type of factors trainees are evaluated on, see the Hostage Negotiation Study Guide 2003 developed jointly by the International Association of Chiefs of Police and the Federal Law Enforcement Training Center.

-For more information on hostage negotiation and related topics, check out the links on the next page.
+For more information on hostage negotiation and related topics, check out the links below.

 - Antokol, Norman & Nudell, Mayer.
 No One a Neutral: Political Hostage-Taking In the Modern World.
 Alpha Publications, 1990.
 0-939427-78-8.

 - Aston, Clive, C. A Contemporary Crisis: Political Hostage-Taking and the Experience of Western Europe.
 Greenwood Press, 1982.
 0-313-23289-x.

 - Center for Contemporary Conflict: The Moscow Hostage Crisis: An Analysis of Chechen Terrorist Goals.http://www.ccc.nps.navy.mil/si/may03/russia.asp

 - Barker, Ralph.
 Not Here, but In Another Place.
 St. Martin's, 1980.
 0-312-57961-6.

 - BBC News: 1972: Olympic hostages killed in gun battle. http://news.bbc.co.uk/onthisday/hi/dates/stories/september/6/newsid_2500000/2500769.stm

 - BBC News: 1976: Israelis rescue Entebbe hostages. http://news.bbc.co.uk/onthisday/hi/dates/stories/july/4/newsid_2786000/2786967.stm